licoffe/POE-Stash-indexer-NG/README.md

 On MacOS, download [Mysql-c++-connector](https://dev.mysql.com/downloads/connector/cpp/1.1.html).
 Extract the archive and copy the content of the `lib` folder to `/usr/local/lib`, and the content of the `include` folder to `/usr/local/include`.
 Next, download [RapidJSON](http://rapidjson.org/) and copy the content of `include` to `/usr/local/include`.

 ## Ubuntu
 On Ubuntu, install the following packages using `apt-get install libcurl4-gnutls-dev libcurlpp-dev libmysqlcppconn-dev`.
 You may have to edit your MySQL configuration file (**my.cnf**) to authorize the LOAD DATA INFILE statement.
-You will also have to download RapidJSON.
 Next, download [RapidJSON](http://rapidjson.org/) and copy the content of `include` to `/usr/local/include`.

 # Compilation and setup

-When all dependencies have been installed, open up a terminal and change directory to the indexer one and type `make macos` or `make linux`.
+When all dependencies have been installed, open up a terminal and change directory to the indexer one and type `make` to generate the binary.
 If all dependencies have been found, the code should now be compiled.
 Import the **schema.sql** DB scheme in your MySQL installation.
 The last step is to edit the **config.cfg** file to put the right credentials in.

 When compiled, just run the indexer using `./indexer`.
+The program also allows to start from a specific change_id using `./indexer change_id`.